beshrkayali/SCAmp/README.md

 Licensing
 ---------
-PresentationTimetable is released under the MIT License.
+SCAmp is released under the MIT License.